toofanix/Medicare_and_medicaid_prescription_data/README.md

 3. Prescription Data - Low Dimensional Representation and Unsupervised Machine Learning

 The notebook using PCA, Isomap and TSNE to generate a low-dimensional representation of the prescription data.
-Using TSNE it can be observed that certain specialties (
+Using TSNE it can be observed that specialties 'Cardiovascular Disease', 'Endocrinology, Diabetes & Metabolism', 'Geriatric Medicine', 'Nephrology', 'Neurology', 'Psychiatry' and 'Rheumatology' form separate clusters whereas 'Adult Health', 'Family' and 'Medical' overlap and form one cluster.
+The 3D visualization gives us a better sense of why regression analysis in the preivous notebook was unable to predict the specialties 'Adult Health', 'Family' and 'Medical' robustly.

+The notebook also has some preliminary clustering analysis using KMeans, DBSCAN, Affinity Propogation and HDBSCAN*.